-(iii) The issuance and sale by the Company of 14,000,000 shares of class A common stock pursuant to the initial public offering at \$15.00 per share.
+(iii) The issuance and sale by the Company of 14,000,000 shares of class A common stock pursuant to the initial public offering at \$18.00 per share.

-(iv) The receipt of proceeds from the \$425.0 million borrowing under a new \$500.0 million credit facility the Company intends to enter into on the date of the prospectus.
+(iv) The receipt of proceeds from the \$425.0 million borrowing under a new \$500.0 million credit facility the Company entered into on the date of the prospectus.
 The interest expense related to the new credit facility is based on an assumed interest rate of 8.0%.
 A tax rate of 36.3% was used in calculating the related income tax effect.

-(v) The payment of the Morgan Stanley demand note with the proceeds from (iii) and (iv) above and the Company's available cash.
+(v) The payment of the Morgan Stanley demand note with the proceeds from (iii) and (iv) above.